Khadija Ismayilova: 2015 sentence and travel ban

+Toplum TV

+Ismayilova became the editor-in-chief of Toplum TV, an independent online news platform.
+On 6 March 2024, Azerbaijani authorities searched Toplum's offices in Baku and detained six members of staff on charges of smuggling; Toplum's YouTube and Instagram accounts were also wiped.
+Ismayilova said in a statement that the charges were false, a sentiment echoed by international human rights organisations including Human Rights Watch.

 2020 Nagorno-Karabakh War

 According to peer-reviewed journal Caucasus Survey, due to the 2020 Nagorno-Karabakh War, the authoritarian Azerbaijani leadership has garnered high degrees of social solidarity for the first time since the dissolution of the Soviet Union in 1991—including from its "most vicious critics".
 Ismayilova, within this context, appealed to the civil society actors of Azerbaijan through her personal Facebook page and wrote: "Any attempt to sanction the Azerbaijani government or Turkey in relation to the war in Karabakh should be strongly condemned by Azerbaijani civil society".